jfreyberg/svelte-demo-searchbar/README.md

 All three components are dockerized, i.e. you just need to start the docker containers defined in the [docker-compose.yml](https://github.com/jfreyberg/svelte-demo-searchbar/blob/main/docker-compose.yml), e.g. using the [start.sh](https://github.com/jfreyberg/svelte-demo-searchbar/blob/main/start.sh) script with `./start.sh` or `sudo ./start.sh`.

+Make sure the ports for the three components are available on your machine:
+* ElasticSearch: 9200
+* FastAPI: 2999
+* Webapp: 3000

 <b>Feel free to fork this project!</b>